Berg connector

 Rear side of 3.5-inch floppy drive.
 Berg connector for power is shown on the left; data cable on right.

 Berg connector is a brand of electrical connector used in computer hardware.
 Berg connectors are manufactured by Berg Electronics Corporation of St. Louis, Missouri, now part of Amphenol.

 Overview

-Berg connectors have a pitch of 2.54 mm.
+Berg connectors usually have a pitch of 2.54 mm.
 Pins are 0.64 mm square, and usually come as single or double row connectors.

 Many types of Berg connectors exist.
 Some of the more familiar ones used in IBM PC compatibles are: